iMobs/JestTesting/README.md

 - `test`: Runs jest tests
 - `test:coverage` Same as `test` with coverage that gets uploaded to coveralls
 - `lint`: Runs eslint on `*.js` and `*.jsx` files

+### babel and jest config

+Instead of having a seperate .babelrc and jest.config.js I've opted for putting the configuration settings into the package.json file.
+The babel presets should be familiar for converting React, with a few extra features added.
+The jest configuration is being used to set [coverage thresholds](https://facebook.github.io/jest/docs/en/configuration.html#coveragethreshold-object) that will cause jest to error out if a certain percentage is not achieved in the project.